Why Interdisciplinary Studies?

 - Explore the curriculum by reading course course descriptions and about each of the seven emphasis areas.

 - Meet with the IS Director, Dr. David Kirby.
-To schedule a meeting with Dr. Kirby please contact the IS Office.

 - Meet with Career Services to discuss your areas of interest and career goals.